tekiegirl/Archangels/README.md

 # Architectural Kata Autumn 2021 - The Archangels

+This documentation repository is hosted on GitHub here: https://github.com/tekiegirl/Archangels

 Welcome to our entry to the O'Reilly Spring 2021 Architectural Kata.
 The aim of this documentation repository is to communicate our design for the problem described, for a stakeholder and development team audience.

 <img src="assets/images/TheArchangels.png" alt="TheArchangels" style="zoom:50%;" />